What is the International Atomic Energy Agency (IAEA)?

 The application of IAEA safeguards is an ongoing process consisting of several steps:

-- The state’s system of accounting and control (SSAC) conducts inspections of nuclear fuel cycle-related facilities and compiles a report of domestic nuclear holdings
+- The state system of accounting and control (SSAC) measures the quantities of nuclear material received, produced, shipped, lost or otherwise removed from inventory and compiles a report of domestic nuclear holdings

 - The state submits its SSAC report to the IAEA declaring relevant nuclear materials and facilities

 - IAEA inspectors install containment, monitoring, and surveillance equipment.
-For example, video cameras may be placed in spent fuel storage areas, or seals may be placed on nuclear reactors following refueling
+For example, video cameras may be placed in spent fuel storage areas, or seals may be placed on components of nuclear reactors to provide evidence of tampering, or the lack thereof

-- IAEA inspectors perform independent verification of the completeness and correctness of the state’s declarations, comparing what they observed at the facility with open source analysis
+- The IAEA performs independent verification of the completeness and correctness of the state’s declarations, comparing what IAEA inspectors observe at the facility with state declarations and other information available to it

 - IAEA inspectors return to collect surveillance videotapes and check seals on a regular basis.
 They also use remote monitoring systems, which transmit safeguards data to off-site locations for collection and analysis

-- When necessary, the IAEA Board of Governors will report instances of safeguards non-compliance to the UN Security Council (per INFCIRC/11), which is the institution responsible for the maintenance of international peace and security.
-The IAEA Board of Governors has historically reported several countries to the UN Security Council, including Iran, North Korea, Syria, Libya, and Iraq
+- When necessary, the IAEA Board of Governors will report instances of safeguards non-compliance to the UN Security Council (per INFCIRC/11).
+The IAEA Board of Governors has historically reported several countries to the UN Security Council, including Iraq, North Korea, Libya, Iran and Syria

 What types of safeguards agreements exist?